 Now a Visiting Senior Fellow in the Department of Media and Communications, Claire Milne has had a long and varied career with telecommunications policy as its central theme.
-Since 1989 she has been a freelance consultant, providing policy and regulatory advice in dozens of countries on all continents.
-In parallel she has served on several public bodies in the UK.
+Since 1989 she has been a freelance consultant, providing policy and regulatory advice in dozens of countries on all continents, most recently in The Bahamas and Bhutan.
+In parallel she has served on several public bodies in the UK, including the premium rate service regulator PhonepayPlus (then ICSTIS) and the Internet Watch Foundation.
 Her early career was with BT; she has degrees in Mathematics and Statistics.

 Interests and activities

-Claire co-teaches (with Dr David Souter) the master's level course MC405, to be retitled Policies for ICTs, Society and Development.
+Since 2010 Claire has taught (with Dr David Souter) the master's level course MC405, Policies for ICTs, Society and Development.
 This half unit option provides practitioner perspectives both on issues within the communications sector and on issues with broader social and economic implications.

 Costs and Benefits of Superfast Broadband in the UK, 2012.
 With Robert Milne and Paolo Dini, through LSE Enterprise for Convergys Smart Revenue Solutions.